wjakob/nanobind/README.md

   terminates, which avoids memory leak reports in tools like _valgrind_.

-- In _pybind11_, function docstrings are pre-rendered while the binding code runs (`.def(...)`).
-This can create confusing signatures containing C++ types when the binding code of those C++ types hasn't yet run. _nanobind_ does not pre-render function docstrings: they are created on the fly when queried.
+- In _pybind11_, function docstrings are pre-rendered while the binding code runs.
+In other words, every call to `.def(...)` to bind a function immediately creates the underlying docstring.
+When a function takes a C++ type as parameter that is not yet registered in pybind11, the docstring will include the C++ type name (e.g. `std::vector<int, std::allocator<int>>`), which can look rather awkward.
+Avoiding this issue in pybind11 requires careful arrangement of binding declarations. _nanobind_ avoids this issue by not pre-rendering function docstrings: they are created on the fly when queried.

 - _nanobind_ docstrings have improved out-of-the-box compatibility with tools like [Sphinx](https://www.sphinx-doc.org/en/master/).